lindseybowen/Employee-Directory/README.md

 * [Questions](#questions)

 ## Description
-Employee database that allows coworkers to view contact info for the entire office.
+Employee database that allows coworkers to view contact info for the entire staff.
 You can search for employees by name.

 ## URL
 [Click here to see the live site!]()